ad-freiburg/pdfact/README.md

 Optional Arguments:

     -h, --help           show this help message and exit --format <format>    Defines the format in which the text output should be written.
 Choose from: [txt, xml, json].
     --unit <unit>        Defines the text unit to extract.
 Choose from:[txt, xml, json].
     --role [<role> [<role> ...]]
                          Defines one or more semantic role(s)  in  order  to  filter  the  chosen  text  units  in the text output (and visualization if the --visualize option is given) by  those  roles.
 If  not specified, all text units will be included, regardless of their  semantic  roles.
-Choose  from:  [figure,  appendix, keywords, heading, footer, acknowledgments, caption, toc, abstract, footnote, body, itemize-item, title, reference, affiliation, general- terms, formula, header, categories, table, authors]
+Choose  from:  [figure,  appendix, keywords, heading, footer, acknowledgments, caption, toc, abstract, footnote, body, itemize-item, title, reference, affiliation, general-terms, formula, header, categories, table, authors]
     --visualize <path>   Defines a path to a file where pdfact should  write  a  visualization  of  the text output (that is a PDF file where the chosen elements are  surrounded  by  bounding  boxes).
 If  not  specified, no visualization will be created.
     --debug [<level>]    Defines the verbosity of debug messages.
 The  level  defines  the  minimum  level  of severity required for a message to be logged.
 Choose from:
                           4 ERROR
                           3 WARN